magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchNoPayload.md

-Overloads the generic dispatcher to call back a method without a payload.
+Overloads the generic dispatcher to call back a method without a payload

 Inherits from: <br></br>UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.Dispatcher